Web Design

 Proxies

-Proxies, once tied to Acid League, now operates independently — available direct-to-consumer, through curated shops and restaurants across North American cities, and via a substantial wholesale program.
-Their Wine Club is exclusive to their own site, with early access to collaborations.
+Proxies got in touch with me when they decided to break off from Acid League and operate independently.
+Now they’re available direct-to-consumer, through curated shops and restaurants across North American cities, and via a substantial wholesale program.
+Their Club is exclusive to their site, with early access to collaborations.
 In-person tastings across cities extend the brand further, connecting Proxies with some of the most interesting restaurants, sommeliers, and tastemakers around.

-This was a deeply custom build — complex enough that it was featured on Commerce Cream.
-And a personal moment: at the end of the project, the team organized a call just to thank me and share what they'd appreciated most about working together.
-I practically cried.
+This was a deeply custom build on Shopify Plus with complex integrations.
+(They have since simplified the site after a rebrand.)
+(Also, a wonderful moment came at the end of the project when the team organized a call just to thank me and share what they'd appreciated most about working together.
+I practically cried.)

 Personality, Flexibility, Mobile First

 The first thing the Proxies team told me was important to them: mobile first, and a site that captures the brand's eccentric personality — playful, confident, a little irreverent.
 That's exactly what we built.
-Colour, shapes, tabs, badges, sticky elements, and occasional side-scrolling keep people engaged as they move down the page, building understanding of the product and recognition of the brand.
-This mattered especially because shipping costs meant Proxies had to sell in packs — not a small impulse purchase, but a more considered decision to try something genuinely new.
+Colour, shapes, tabs, badges, sticky elements, and occasional side-scrolling keep people engaged as they move down the page, building understanding of the product & recognition of the brand.
+This mattered especially because shipping costs meant Proxies had to sell in packs, thus the Build-a-Box functionality — not a small impulse purchase, but a more considered decision to try something genuinely new.

 The site was also built for flexibility.
-As a design-led brand, the team wanted to make substantial changes any time (sections, colours, image shapes) without needing to call me.
+As a design-led brand,the team wanted to be able to make substantial changes any time (sections, colours, image shapes) without needing to call me.
 So I built them options, and trained their staff to use them.

 how to communicate a lot WELL

-Because Proxies sells mostly packs, there was a lot to communicate about each product.
+Because Proxies sells mostly mixed packs, there was a lot to communicate about each product.
 We developed three core templates, each following a three-column structure that broke up information without overwhelming.
-The first column held everything needed to make a decision — with Add to Cart above the fold on mobile.
-The third tucked additional details into three tabs.
-Images anchored the centre.
+The first column held everything needed to make a decision & the third tucked additional details into tabs.
 A sticky Add to Cart bar followed people down through additional sections: pairings, ingredient spotlights, Proxies vs. competitors, collaborators, UGC, reviews, FAQs, and related products.
 Deep burgundy was used as the signature purchasing colour throughout, giving the conversion path a consistent visual anchor.

 The celebrity and winemaker collaboration feature is treated editorially, which gives the Club a sense of ongoing narrative rather than a static product.
 Past collaborators are archived below, so the page builds credibility over time.